PTX1991/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 In 5.0, we introduced a brand new mechanism for supporting animated images.
 This includes animated image loading, rendering, decoding, and also supports customizations (for advanced users).

 This animated image solution is available for `iOS`/`tvOS`/`macOS`.
-The `SDAnimatedImage` is subclass of `UIImage/NSImage`, and `SDAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.
+The `TXAnimatedImage` is subclass of `UIImage/NSImage`, and `TXAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.
 See [Animated Image](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#animated-image-50) for more detailed information.

 #### Image Transformer